Checks¶

 ❌ Remediation required

-Either .spec.affinity.podAntiAffinity or .spec.topologySpreadConstraints is set to avoid multiple pods from the same workload from being scheduled on the same node.
+Either .spec.affinity.podAntiAffinity or .spec.topologySpreadConstraints MUST be set to avoid multiple pods from the same workload from being scheduled on the same node.

 topologySpreadConstraints are preferred over affinity, especially for larger clusters: